 Courses for Undergraduate Agronomy Degree

-The five options available in agronomy offer considerable flexibility in requirements and allow you to plan a program to meet your career goals.
+The six options available in agronomy offer considerable flexibility in requirements and allow you to plan a program to meet your career goals.
 There is a core of basic and supporting courses in biological and physical sciences, humanities, social sciences, and agriculture.

 All students in agronomy take crop science and soils.
 Other courses in agronomy are selected depending upon your interest and career plans.